caxerx/PoEHarvestPlanner/README.md

 You can Drag an element to another one with `Right Click` to connect 2 element.
 ### With Ctrl + Click
 Or you can select an element, Hold `Ctrl` and `Right Click` another element to connect them.
+### With Ctrl + Arrow Key
+If you prefer do everything with keyboard.
+Select an element, hold `Ctrl` then use `Arrow Key` to connect the elements.

 ## Disconnect Element
 If you want to remove the connection between 2 elements.
 Click one of them, then click the "Unlink" icon on the right panel.